 Calcium, iron and fiber are a few nutrients toddlers tend not to get enough of.
 Experiment with different foods that deliver them—such as broccoli, spinach, dark meat turkey, raisins and pinto beans—to see which your child enjoys.

 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
-Try to offer low-fat dairy products, such as yogurt and cheese too.
-Doctors recommend kids ages 1 to 3 get 700 mg of calcium per day.
+Try to offer low-fat dairy products too, such as yogurt and cheese.
+Doctors recommend kids ages one to 3 get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.